PringleKitten/KitsModFolder/README.md

 # PringleKitten's Modifcations
-Mechanic type ClientPrefs for those who do stuff with dodging and making modcharts! (and more) This also features showing you cheated scores!(WIP) This is also just an optimized version of Psych Engine, removing a lot of clutter and other things that just were not needed that took up storage.
+Mechanic type ClientPrefs for those who do stuff with dodging and making modcharts! (and more) This also features showing you cheated scores!
+This is also just an optimized version of Psych Engine, removing a lot of clutter and other things that just were not needed that took up storage.